Culture Terminology 101

 In collectivist cultures, one strives to put the well-being of the groups one belongs to over one’s individual needs and wants.
 In this way, a society can work together for the greater good.
 There are many ways that this value manifests itself.
 In Korean, collectivism is 집단주의.
 Korea is a collectivist culture with roots in Confucianism (유교).
 One excellent manifestation of the benefits of collectivism is in the way Korea has succeeded in containing the spread of COVID-19.

 Confucianism (유교) is a system of philosophical and ethical teachings founded by Confucius that has greatly influenced Korean society.
 Confucianism outlines values and norms of behavior in social institutions and basic human relationships.
 Each person has a role and obligation to fulfill.
 Confucian values include filial piety, harmonic relationships, and a hierarchical ordering of social life.

 In some cultures, harmony is created by speaking openly, saying no directly, and sharing your honest opinion even if it is different than the majority opinion.
 Of course, this may create a period of conflict, but the ideal end result is to have greater harmony for all.
 In Korean, harmony is 조화.

 Hierarchy (계층) is a ranking system according to status or authority.
 A very basic example of a hierarchical ranking exists in universities: freshman (1st year), sophomore (2nd year), junior (3rd year), and senior (4th year).
 Hierarchies are also common in companies, with the CEO ranking at the top.

 Examples of high-context cultures include Korea, Japan, Saudi Arabia, and Mexico.
 If we try to translate high-context culture into Korean, we get 높은고문맥 문화.
-In fact, we can’t easily translate this, so for a better understanding go to this page in Korean.
+However, we can’t easily translate this, so for a better understanding go to this page in Korean.
 Scroll down until you see the paragraph about Edward T. Hall and high-context culture.
 Beneath that, you can see a chart that gives some good information about implicit and explicit communication in both high and low context cultures.

 By gaining an understanding of these two different styles of communication, we can have more effective cross-cultural communication.